-During 2020, the planned exploration program at Chapada is expected to total 50,000 m of diamond drilling.
-Following the acquisition of Chapada, Lundin Mining has undertaken an exploration targeting review and anticipates that there will be a significant increase in exploration expenditures in the next three years, largely focused on near mine targets.
-Forecast, expenditures in 2020 will be approximately \$10 million.
-The 2020 program will focus on drilling, geophysics, and regional structural geology study.
+During 2021, the planned exploration program at Chapada is expected to total 60,000 m of diamond drilling.
+Following the acquisition of Chapada, Lundin Mining undertook an exploration targeting review and proposed a significant increase in exploration expenditures in the first three years, largely focused on near mine targets.
+Forecast expenditures in 2021 will be approximately \$8.0 million.
+The 2021 program will focus on drilling, geophysics and a structural geology study.